chandrawi/ADS1x15-ADC/README.md

 Python library for I2C ADC ADS1015, ADS1115, and similar analog to digital converter.
 This library works with Raspberry pi or other SBC using I2C bus under Linux kernel.

-For using I2C ADC with Arduino, you can check this similar library in this [link](https://github.com/RobTillaart/ADS1X15).
+For using I2C ADC with Arduino, you can check similar library in this [link](https://github.com/RobTillaart/ADS1X15).

 ## Description